-Chairman of the Board: Supplies are ordered as per need as noted by the Director, Office Manager, or as per request by employees.
+Chairman of the Board: Supplies are ordered as per need as noted by the Director, Office Manager, or as per list provided by EMT employees.
 The Director normally places the order from established suppliers, and the Director or Office Manager normally purchases locally available items.
 As of March 2020, received supplies are checked and initialed by the Director, the Office Manager, or an employee.
+All disbursements are reviewed by the EMS Board at every monthly meeting, and the Chairman signs each document.

-Check preparation, posting disbursements to accounting records, mailing payments to suppliers, reconciling the bank statement, and maintaining the credit card and documentation are the responsibility of the Office Manager.
-The Board reviews all necessary documentation at the monthly Board meetings.
-The Office Manager does not sign any checks for payroll or supplies or utilities.
-Maintaining petty cash and petty cash records is performed by both the Director and the Office Manager and is a simple and straightforward manner of maintaining the small, manageable \$50.00 fund.
-It is primarily used for ambulance wash and postage.
+Check preparation, posting disbursements to accounting records, mailing payment to suppliers, reconciling the bank statement, and maintaining the credit card and documentation are the responsibility of the Office Manager.
+The EMS Board reviews all necessary documentation at the monthly board meetings.
+The Office Manager does not sign any checks for payroll or supplies or utilities, all checks are signed by two Board members, and all Board members review all aspects of the monthly financial statements.